devon94/rn-image-sequence/README.md

 # rn-image-sequence
-native modules for handling image sequence animations. (created because i had performance issues with a javascript only solution like: https://github.com/remobile/react-native-image-animation)
+A package that uses native modules for creating image sequence animations.

-its a simple wrapper around **iOS** `UIImageView.animationImages` and **Android** `AnimationDrawable`

 ## Installation